hashicorp/packer/website/source/partials/builder/azure/arm/_Config-not-required.html.md

     3. PlanPublisher
     4. PlanPromotionCode

--   `polling_duration_timeout` (duration string. ex: "1h5m2s") - The default PollingDuration for azure is 15mins, this property will override that value.
-See [Azure DefaultPollingDuration](https://godoc.org/github.com/Azure/go-autorest/autorest#pkg-constants) If your Packer build is failing on the
+-   `polling_duration_timeout` (duration string | ex: "1h5m2s") - The default PollingDuration for azure is 15mins, this property will override
+    that value.
+See [Azure DefaultPollingDuration](https://godoc.org/github.com/Azure/go-autorest/autorest#pkg-constants)
+    If your Packer build is failing on the
     ARM deployment step with the error `Original Error: